 Carl Whitaker, MD, was an American physician and psychotherapy pioneer family therapist.
 Whitaker is most well-known for acknowledging the role of the entire family in the therapeutic process.
 He is the founder of experiential family therapy, or the symbolic-experiential approach to therapy.
 Rather than scapegoating one family member or even a specific family problem, experiential family therapy looks at the entire family system.
 Several other approaches to family therapy have drawn heavily from Whitaker's theories.

-Tags: Psychotherapy Change Processes Therapist Flexibility Borderline Strategic Use of Language Communication Reframing Directive Interventions Paradox
+Tags: Change Processes Therapist Flexibility Borderline Strategic Use of Language Communication Reframing Directive Interventions Paradox

 Tags: Experiential Therapy Therapeutic Alliance Anxiety Attunement Case Consultation Countertransference Depression Panic Phenomenological Approach Psychoanalysis Rapport Transference Validation

-Tags: Challenge Experiential Therapy Expressive Communication Reframing Schizophrenia Self-Discovery Storytelling Boundaries Family Therapy Humor Suicide Therapist Development
+Tags: Challenge Experiential Therapy Expressive Communication Reframing Schizophrenia Self-Discovery Storytelling Boundaries Humor Suicide Therapist Development

-Tags: Family Therapy Attunement Emotional Growth Experiential Therapy Rapport Reframing Storytelling Boundaries Suicide Therapeutic Relationship Therapist Techniques
+Tags: Attunement Emotional Growth Experiential Therapy Rapport Reframing Storytelling Boundaries Suicide Therapeutic Relationship Therapist Techniques